nateweiss/conductrics-drupal-mvp/README.md

 1. Install this module.
 Note that the module is called "conductrics_mvp" at this time (actual module name tbd).
 2. Get a Conductrics account via "Get Access" link at www.conductrics.com
-3. Goto Admin > Configuration > Conductrics (under Content Authoring)
+3. Go to Admin > Configuration > Conductrics (under Content Authoring).
 4. Provide your Owner Code, Runtime API Key, and Admin API key from your Conductrics account.
    (the Admin Key is not actually used at this time, but will in later versions of this plugin)
 5. Specify one or more goal pages.